microsoft/vscode-docs/docs/remote/remote-overview.md

 > **Dogfooding Notes (UPDATED):**

-> 1. You currently need to install a private versions of the VS Code Remote Development extensions.
+> 1. You currently need to install private versions of the VS Code Remote Development extensions.
 First download [Visual Studio Code Insiders](https://code.visualstudio.com/insiders).
 > 2. Next, sign into a Microsoft GitHub org associated GitHub account from a browser.
 > 3. Download and manually install the latest VSIX of the [Selfhost Remote Extensions Updater](https://aka.ms/vscode-remote/download/extension) in VS Code Insiders.
 > 4. The first time the Selfhost Remote Extensions starts, you may be prompted to paste in a GitHub access token so that it can download and auto-update private versions of the extensions.
 You only need to give "Repo" scope to this token.